IVPLaboratory/DRUNet/README.md

 Weight files will be stored in the ./weight folder.

 ## Citation
-If you find our work useful in your research, please consider citing our paper using the following BibTeX entry:
+If you find our work useful for your research, please consider citing our paper:
 ```
 @article{2022TIMFang,
     title     = {Infrared Small {UAV} Target Detection Based on Depthwise Separable Residual Dense Network and Multiscale Feature Fusion},